 The curriculum begins with fundamental courses and labs in math, physics, chemistry, biology, physiology, and computer science.
 Students take upper-level courses covering a variety of basic engineering topics in electronics, mechanics, materials science, modeling, and biotransport.
 These skills are integrated through the engineering design course sequence.
-The program also contains six technical electives whereby students can choose from a list of approved courses.
+The program also contains five technical electives whereby students can choose from a list of approved courses.

 To learn more about the curriculum go to our UD Course Catalog.

 The degree requires 126 credit hours of study.
 The basic university requirements include: ENGL 110; EGGG 101; discovery learning experience in the form of a capstone senior design course (BMEG 460); and a multi-cultural course.
 In addition, the 21 additional College of Engineering breadth requirements must be satisfied.
 Moreover, five technical electives must be completed see the technical electives section below for details.

 For students interested in studying a specific area in more depth, minors are available in Biochemical Engineering, Bioinformatics, Biomechanical Engineering, Computer Science, Electrical Engineering, Materials Science and Engineering, and Nanoscale Materials.

 The required courses of this curriculum will give the student a solid foundation in life sciences, applied mathematics and the engineering fields related to biomedical engineering.
 Students also gain exposure to various areas of biomedical engineering.
 Course descriptions and prerequisites can be found in the UD Course Catalog.